Selected Notes From Wall Street Analysts On Washington Prime Group Inc. (WPG)

-On Monday, shares of Washington Prime Group Inc. (NYSE:WPG) marked $0.81 per share versus a previous $0.69 closing price.
-With having a 17.88% gain, an insight into the fundamental values of Washington Prime Group Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-WPG showed a fall of -77.65% within its YTD performance, with highs and lows between $0.56 – $5.02 during the period of 52 weeks, compared to the simple moving average of -74.59% in the period of the last 200 days.
+On Friday, shares of Washington Prime Group Inc. (NYSE:WPG) marked $0.75 per share versus a previous $0.86 closing price.
+With having a -13.15% loss, an insight into the fundamental values of Washington Prime Group Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+WPG showed a fall of -79.49% within its YTD performance, with highs and lows between $0.56 – $5.02 during the period of 52 weeks, compared to the simple moving average of -76.26% in the period of the last 200 days.

 SunTrust equity researchers changed the status of Washington Prime Group Inc. (NYSE: WPG) shares from “Hold” to a “Sell” rating in the report published on January 15th, 2019.
 Other analysts, including Goldman, also published their reports on WPG shares.
 Goldman repeated the rating from the previous report, marking WPG under “Sell” rating, in the report published on December 18th, 2018.
 Additionally, WPG shares got another “Under Perform” rating from Boenning & Scattergood.
 On the other hand, Sun Trust Rbsn Humphrey Downgrade the “Neutral” rating for WPG shares, as published in the report on January 22nd, 2016.
 Goldman seems to be going bullish on the price of WPG shares, based on the price prediction for WPG.
 Another “Neutral” rating came from Goldman, providing a prediction for price target according to the report published in June 23rd, 2015.